celo-org/celo-threshold-bls-rs/solidity/README.md

 since the `start` function was called).
 Each of the registered participants MAY publish their justifications ONCE.

 _note: This phase should not be required by users published all their shares in Phase 1._

+## Privileged Account

+The contract's deployer is the on who is able to start the DKG procedure by calling `start` after enough participants have registered.